instructure/instructure-ui/packages/ui-overlays/src/Tooltip/README.md

 **DEPRECATED:** Tooltip will be removed from `ui-overlays` in version 7.0.0.
 Use the [Tooltip from ui-tooltip](#Tooltip) instead.

-### Important Upgrade Notes
-Codemods are available to automatically update imports to the new package as well as any props that have changed.

 Tooltips are small text-only  contextual overlays that are triggered by hover/focus.
 Use anywhere additional explanation might be needed but space is limited on the triggering element.